ulalume/sgdkx/README.md

   The path to the emulator is saved in config.toml.

 - `sgdktool new <project_name>`
-  Create a new project from the SGDK template.
+  Create a new project from the SGDK sample.
-  The project will be created in a new directory named `<project_name>`.

 - `sgdktool make [--project <dir>] [<extra options>...]` Build the SGDK project using `make`.